False Indigo, Wild Indigo

 It is a complex hybrid involving Baptisia alba, B. australis, B. leucophaea, and B. tinctoria.

 The Baptisia genus was formerly placed in the Leguminosae family.
 The 2013 version of The Pant List (which is no longer maintained) lists it in this family along with 945 other genera which may not include all the unresolved genera (I am not going to count to see).
 The family consisted of 24,505 accepted species, 2,327 accepted infraspecific names, 35,881 synonyms, and a whopping 16,627 unresolved names!
-Now, according to Plants of the World Online as of December 2017, Baptisia is in the Fabaceae family which consists of 683 accepted genera.
+When I first wrote this page in December 2017, Plants of the World Online says Baptisia is in the Fabaceae family and consisted of 683 accepted genera.
 It also says there are 22 accepted species of Baptisia while the 2013 version of The Plant List named 28 accepted species plus an additional 7 of infraspecific rank, 81 synonyms and 16 unresolved names.
+When I updated this page last on March 27 (2019), POWO has the list of accepted species down to 16… The list of accepted genera in the Fabaceae family has increased to 760.

 For a while, the Salvia coccinea were growing among the Baptisia x ‘Lunar Eclipse’ and almost overshadowed it.
 It didn’t seem to mind, though, and continued growing.